x3sammy/javascript/README.md

 ---

+* ##### *ArrayFilter.js* :- You Can Filter any Value by the Datatype that Value Holding.

+example :- if you want to find out all strings or number you can give array and the datatype like this;

+newFilter.fiType(array,"string"|"number","array","object");

+---

 * ##### *replace.js*:- This Script will Allow you to replace any word from the script within the counter limit.

 example:-